 A Place of Change

-There is always someone who we think we couldn't be as good as good as, at something.
+There is always someone who we think we couldn't be as good as, at something.
 Someone we might be a little envious of for one reason or another.
 It falls under a mental version of the grass is greener on their side.
 Perhaps it is.
 Perhaps they were once at the exact same place you are now, but decided to water their grass, pull some weeds, and have some really green grass.

 What if they took the fence down and showed you how to keep your grass looking as good as theirs.
 What if you had that manicured yard, and are in the position of sharing the fine details of how you learned to pull the weeds.

 Where did your mind take you when I said "pull some weeds".
 Most commonly you would think of the things that bring you discomfort.
 It could even be people that drain your energy.
 My weeds are tasks.

 The weeds metaphor have different meanings for everyone.
 Think about the most productive person you know.
 Now what if I told you, that person you are thinking of has the power to focus on the right task for them, at the right time.

 They probably acquired that ability after they learned, then applied the skill from a place of need.
 They were desperate and drowning in low impact tasks, tasks that were time consuming and they saw no real value in, but couldn't get out of.

 There was a need and they found out how to list out their tasks, prioritize them for the day, and focus until those were done.
 They learned the world didn't rest on just their shoulders.
 They learned that time is not equal to all tasks.

 They practiced writing down the next step needed to accomplish a given task.